 Every welder has experienced minor cuts or scratches, but with the right clothing, they did not have serious injuries.
 The potential danger is found in the amount of electricity used for each welding process.
 You can be exposed to fumes, fire, gases, and explosions.
 This is why before you get started you want to always take safety measures.

+Many people misunderstand how hard is welding on your overall health.
 Overtime welding can have an impact on your physical well being.
 Since you’re working with gases you want to be aware of the possible carcinogens or toxic fumes you can breathe in.

 Welding is a skill that can be perfected with hands-on experience.
 You want to protect your body by setting aside your form of exercises.
 When you’ve been welding all day it can leave stress on your muscles.
 Relax by cardio workouts and do lots of stretching.